mtycks/em-em-recipes/content/blog/chana-masala/index.md

 From [Vegetarian Indian](https://www.amazon.com/Vegetarian-Indian-Husain-Shehzad-Hardcover/dp/B011YTS2T6/ref=sr_1_13), by Shehzad Husain, 1995, p.
 85.

+Lately I've been using 4 tsp of chana masala spice mix instead of the garam masala, chile powder, and pomegranate seeds, plus some additional garam masala for added flavor (about 1 tsp).
+If your spice mix is fresh, the extra garam masala might not be necessary.

 #### Step 1

-Combine onions, garam masala, chile powder pomegranate seeds, garlic pulp, salt, and tomato paste in a food processor.
+Combine onions, spices, garlic pulp, salt, and tomato paste in a food processor.

 #### Step 2